Spread the love

 Creating wetlands and marsh areas can be expensive, and it can take a long time for these areas to become established.
 Furthermore, these areas may not be suitable for all coastal areas.
 However, these areas can be effective in some cases.

-See also Exploring the Coastal Areas Climate of the Pacific Northwest
+See also Exploring the Coastal Areas of Hawaii

 Creating wetlands and marsh areas is often combined with other strategies, such as constructing levees and seawalls, in order to create a comprehensive approach to coastal adaptation.